 Family-owned and founded over 50 years ago, LT Apparel is a supplier of owned and licensed brands of children’s clothing with relationships with more than 1,800 local and national outlets.
 For example, Walmart is the exclusive retail partner for the company’s Healthtex brand.
 Shoppers may also know LT Apparel by its French Toast Brand, comprised of school uniforms, active, basic and casual wear.
 Licensed properties include Adidas, Carhartt, and Lee Uniforms.
-Add it up and LT Apparel clothing totals well over $500 million in annual retail sales, said Lee Johnston, VP, Finance and Corporate Strategy.
+Add it up and LT Apparel clothing totals well over $500 million in annual retail sales, said Lee Johnston, SVP, Finance.

 When Johnston arrived at LT Apparel in 2014 from PVH, he’d inherited the budgeting task for a business that had multiple parts (i.e., wholesale, retail, and .com) and was growing fast.
 His only tool was Excel.
 Worse, the team kept budget spreadsheets on a network in New Jersey even though Johnston worked out of LT Apparel’s New York headquarters.

 “It would take me 10 minutes to open and save the file … if it didn’t just crash my computer,” Johnston said.
 He and his team usually elected to download copies of the file and update locally, merging data later, which led to version control problems.

 And if all that weren’t enough, Johnston said the Excel file itself was riddled with “ghost links” to files that had long since been deleted.
 Fixing those errors and accounting for the inevitable version control problems made dealing with Excel “a nightmare,” Johnston said.
 The budgeting process he’d begun in September 2014 would drag on until mid-February of 2015.

 “I vowed at that point to my boss, the CFO, that if we have to do it again the same way next year, I’ll quit,” Johnston said.